martinstoro/gamejam-jordnaer-2024-11/README.md

 ### If we have time
 - [ ] Planetvariasjon
 - [ ] Bakgrunn / stjerner
+- [ ] Endre bakgrunn for hver level
 - [ ] Flere levels

 ### Ekstra konseper